zeta1999/korali/tutorials/a1-optimization/README.md

 ## Optimization with CMAES

-First, open a file and import the korali module
+First, open a file (you could name it 'a1-optimization') and import the korali module
 ```python
 #!/usr/bin/env python3
 import korali